-So, of course, it just seemed natural to me that poetry would be part of our curriculum when we started homeschooling.
+So, of course, it just seemed natural to me that I would add short poems to memorize as part of our curriculum when we started homeschooling.

 I hadn’t memorized much of anything in the last decade or two, but then when Ella started it up, I began memorizing poems with her and I’d forgotten how much I loved it.

 It feels really good to stretch my brain a little bit, and I loved having the language of these lovely poems rolling around in my brain while I did mindless tasks.

 I’ve also found that when I memorize a poem, I feel much more connected to that poet – after memorizing Daffodils by William Wordsworth when I was five or six, I’ve always loved his poetry.

 Each week, we pick a new poem (unless it’s a little longer, in which case we do two weeks).
 We usually pick something from National Geographic Book of Animal Poetry: 200 Poems with Photographs That Squeak, Soar, and Roar! or Poems to Learn by Heart.
 We switch back and forth between who picks – I tend to choose ones written by famous poets and Ella likes the funny, short poems the best.

 Each day we learn a few lines or a stanza, depending on the rhythm and meter of the poem, and we recite it four or five times until we have it down.
 She’ll recite it once or twice, then she’ll look at the book while I take a turn and she’ll correct me if any words are wrong.
 When I was child, I remember my dad writing the poem on the whiteboard and then erasing a few words each time until I could say the whole thing with nothing written on the board.